d3x41/documentation-dev/md/faq/Why-KDE-installed-with-lightdm-by-default.md

-# Why KDE installed with lightdm by default ?
+# Why KDE installed with lightdm by default?

 ## Explanation
 KDE uses SDDM display manager by default.